yongalhamo/_Projects/README.md

 # Projects

-## 001: Turnstile  Analysis Project
+## 001: Increase female representation in Tech

 Explored, cleaned and combined NYC turnstile traffic dataset with neighborhood dataset to recommend optimal spot for volunteers from Women in Tech to station at,

-in order to maximize their reach.

 ## 002: Anime Score Prediction